New Energy

 Ammonia can be used as a carrier for hydrogen, either to be used directly (as feedstock for chemicals or as a fuel for power generation and maritime transportation) or to be reconverted to hydrogen.

-Carbon Capture & Storage (CCS)
+Carbon Capture and Storage (CCS)

 Carbon capture and storage has the potential to offer significant abatement volumes for Woodside and its customers.
 The capabilities required to identify reservoirs suitable for CCS and to safely inject and store the CO2 are similar to those employed in our hydrocarbon business.

-Carbon Capture & Utilisation (CCU)
+Carbon Capture and Utilisation (CCU)

 Woodside is investing in technology advancement to convert carbon into useful products at the point source of the carbon generation.
 Potential products include fuels, proteins and bulk materials for use in the construction sector.